Senior Workshop Technician

 Qualifications and Education

-1. NVQ 3/A-Levels or equivalent qualification/work related experience.
+1. NVQ 3/A-Levels or equivalent qualification/work related experience in an educational environment

-4. Ability to set up and review standard technical processes and procedures and recommend improvements to the service provision as appropriate.
+3. Initiative to research new technical processes and procedures and recommend improvements to the service provision as appropriate.

 Customer Service, Communication and Team Working